teensyp.server

 ([state exception])) ;; on socket close

-The write function may also take `teensyp.server/PAUSE-READS` and
+The write function may also take PAUSE-READS and RESUME-READS.
+These will pause and resume reads calls respectively.